rvjc/free-mandelbrot/README.md

 One of the downsides of school-work in general, and math in particular, is that we often have to learn stuff whose benefits are not immediately apparent.
-This really sucks for modern teenagers whose precociousness and impatience will surprise even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises an already angst-ridden
+This really sucks for modern teenagers whose precociousness and impatience surprise even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises an already angst-ridden